Our commitment to your privacy

 Information you give us

-- You may give us information about you by responding to Brooke communications, filling in forms which we provide to you at meetings, by mail or on our sites www.thebrooke.org, www.thebrooke.tv and www.thebrookeshop.org as well other sites and web pages operated by us or on our behalf (our sites) or by corresponding with us by phone, email or otherwise.
+You may give us information about yourself by responding to Brooke communications, filling in forms which we provide to you in person, by mail or on our sites www.thebrooke.org, www.thebrooke.tv and www.thebrookeshop.org as well other sites and web pages operated by us or on our behalf (our sites) or by corresponding with us by phone, email or otherwise.
 This includes information you provide when you enquire about our activities, make a donation to us, register for an event, sign up for emails, place an order on our sites, participate in discussion boards or other social media functions on our site and when you report a problem with our site.

-- Supporters who wish to take part in the events that we organise from time to time.
+Supporters who wish to take part in the events that we organise from time to time will provide us with information that we need in order to administer their attendance.

-- We may also collect information about individuals with whom we would like to stay in touch at events, for example, by swapping business cards.
+We may also collect information about individuals with whom we would like to stay in touch in person, for example, by swapping business cards at events.

 - We also collect information about individuals and their families who benefit directly or indirectly from Brooke’s work.

-- Under 16s: We ask young people who wish to take part in events to confirm that they are over 16.
+- Under 18s: we ask young people who wish to take part in events to confirm that they are over 18.

 - Vulnerable supporters: Brooke recognises that from time to time it may contact individuals who are vulnerable, for example, via its fundraising campaigns.